Carl Torbush

-Carl William Torbush Jr. (October 11, 1951 – November 5, 2023) was an American American football and baseball coach.
+Carl William Torbush Jr. (October 11, 1951 – November 5, 2023) was an American football and baseball coach.
 He served as the head football coach at Louisiana Tech University in 1987, the University of North Carolina at Chapel Hill from 1997 to 2000, and East Tennessee State University (ETSU) from 2013 to 2017, compiling a career college football record of 31–48.
 Outside of football, Torbush was the head baseball coach at Southeastern Louisiana University from 1977 to 1979, tallying a mark of 75–58.
 Torbush retired from coaching in December 2017.

 Early life

 Born in East Spencer, North Carolina, Torbush relocated with his family to Knoxville, Tennessee, at age 11.
 He attended Austin-East High School in Knoxville, where he played in multiple sports.
 He received athletic scholarship offers from various Division I schools, but decided to walk-on at the University of Tennessee.
 After having no playing time as a freshman, he transferred to Carson-Newman College in Jefferson City.
 As a senior at Carson-Newman, he received first-team NAIA All-American honors in both baseball and football.
 Torbush graduated from Carson-Newman in 1974.

 After college, Torbush coached briefly at Carter High School in Knoxville.
 In February 1975, he signed with the Kansas City Royals.
 Following his one-season professional baseball career, he went to Baylor University to begin his collegiate coaching career.
 He received his master's degree in physical education and health from Baylor in 1976.